Why it makes sense to Repair your Appliance:

 How much will it cost to have your appliance diagnosed?

-However, we do charge a $99.00 diagnostic for all LG, Samsung, Electrolux, and Bosch Appliances.
+However, we do charge a $99.00 diagnostic for all LG, Samsung, Electrolux, Bosch, KitchenAid and JennAir or any Commercial Laundry Appliances.

 Why the difference?

-These appliances take almost twice as long to take apart and diagnose, have poor parts support and warranty restrictions that all other brands do not have.
+These higher end appliances are generally far more complicated than regular appliances.
+(Think of a Lexus versus a basic Chevy.)
+They also sometimes take almost twice as long to take apart and diagnose or have poor parts support and warranty restrictions that all other brands do not have.

 The diagnostic fee covers the time and travel expenses for the technician to come to your home and then accurately diagnose what is wrong with your appliance.
 It can take as little as 5 minutes or hours in some cases especially if we need to do research or contact the Factory.
 Most of the time, it will usually take the technician 15-30 minutes to find the problem.
 However, since it is a flat rate, you only pay the price quoted on the website or on the phone for the diagnosis.

 Once he finds the problem, the technician will give you an up-front no obligation quote for the repair.
 He will also tell you if it is worth repairing or if it is better to purchase a new unit.
-Many times, all the appliance needs is a simple repair!
+In many instances, the appliance just needs a simple repair!